r-lib/vctrs/README.md

 In the medium-term, we will provide developer documentation for creating new types of S3 vector.
 This will describe what you need to do make your new class by into the vctrs coercion philosophy, well as what base generics you should be supply methods for.
+We will also reimplement the core coercions in C for performance, and consider how best to perform double dispatch without using S4.

 In the long-run, vctrs will also expand to provide functions that working with logical and numeric vectors, and vectors in general.
 It